-Readiness Series (Pyramid Model): An e-module series in conjunction with peer learning communities which provides child care programs with information, tools and resources regarding program-wide commitment and implementation of the Pyramid Model Framework.
+Readiness Series: A training series in conjunction with Professional Learning Communities which provides child care programs with information, tools, and resources regarding program-wide commitment and implementation of continuous quality improvement within their chosen pathway.

 Rubric: An evaluation tool or set of guidelines used to promote the consistent application of learning expectations, learning objectives, or learning standards, or to measure their attainment against a consistent set of criteria.